INTERNATIONAL SCHOOL of PLAY

 - Using the dynamics of movement to enter into the comic territories

 Samuel was born in Lisbon, but grew up mainly in Ireland.
 From a young age, he was obsessed with juggling and play.
 Later he discovered physical theatre, which brought him to work extensively with Norman Taylor and then at the Ecole Lassaad in Belguim.
 He underwent further training at Ecole Philippe Gaulier in Paris.
-In Ireland he co-founded and directed StageCraft Ireland, a circus and physical theatre company.
-In Portugal he teaches physical theatre in a variety of professional theatre schools and universities, and is currently finishing a practice-based Ph.D. on physical theatre.
+He holds a Ph.D. in the performing arts and currently teaches in a variety of professional theatre schools and universities.

 "To truly laugh, you must be able to take your pain, and play with it."Charlie Chaplin